viant/go-cache-benchmark/README.md

 Aside from the standard benchmark metrics, there are custom metrics reported:

 * `gc` - the difference of garbage collections run since the start of the benchmark until the end of the benchmark.
 Refer to [`runtime.ReadMemStats`](https://pkg.go.dev/runtime#MemStats).
 * `expc` - Shows on benchmarks with eviction distributions.
 Represents "ex-pre-cache", or values that were not within the initial precaching of the cache.
-This should set the minimum of expected cache misses.
 * `miss` - Shows on benchmarks with eviction distributions.
 Counts the number of times the cache responded to a "get" with a miss.

 # Running tests